United States women's World University Games basketball team: 2005

-Kathy Delaney-Smith served as the head coach, with Pokey Chatman and Cathy Inglese as assistant coaches of the USA representative to the World University Games held in Izmir, Turkey in August 2005.
-The team won their first game against the Czech Republic 88–64; the 24-point margin in that contest would be the closest any team would come to beating the USA until the gold-medal final.
+Kathy Delaney-Smith served as the head coach, with Pokey Chatman and Cathy Inglese as assistant coaches of the USA representative to the World University Games held in İzmir, Turkey, in August 2005.
+The team won their first game against the Czech Republic 88–64; the 24-point margin in that contest would be the closest any team would come to beating the United States until the gold-medal final.
 After defeating South Africa, China, and Poland to move on to the quarterfinals, they then beat Taiwan and Russia – each by more than 50 points.
-This set up the championship game with Serbia & Montenegro which the USA won 79–63 to complete a 7–0 record and win the gold medal.
+This set up the championship game with Serbia & Montenegro which the United States won 79–63 to complete a 7–0 record and win the gold medal.
 Sylvia Fowles would lead the USA team in both points and rebounds, with fifteen points and 7.3 rebounds per game.

 2007

 The USA Basketball organization did not assemble a team themselves, but decided to send UNC Charlotte to represent the USA.
 The Charlotte 49ers finished 4–3, in sixth place.